-International Students must demonstrate financial proof that they have sufficient liquid assets to cover tuition and living expenses for at least one year of study to get an immigration document from NYU.
-The tables below show numbers that need to be met for each program.
+International Students must demonstrate financial proof that they have sufficient funds readily available to cover tuition and fees, living expenses, and health insurance for at least one academic year of study to get an immigration document from NYU (or, if your program is less than a year, the full cost of your program).
+The tables below show the amounts that each student needs to meet for each program.

 For the most updated and exact information on tuition and fees, visit the NYU Bursar's Office Website.

 The tables above indicate full-time tuition of 24 credits (one academic year) plus service fees unless otherwise indicated, estimated living expenses, and health insurance.
 Please note that some programs have different credit standards for full-time enrollment.